mantidproject/mantidimaging/docs/developer_docs/tutorials/started_ada.rst

 Getting Started with Ada
 ---------------

+.. note:: Ada is a remote VM system available to STFC staff and ISIS users.

 First, log in to the `Ada platform <https://ada.stfc.ac.uk/>`_ using your STFC email and password.
 Once logged in, you can select *New Workspace > IMAT > Tomography Recommended* to create a new workspace.